sagar30051991/nifty_erpnext/erpnext/docs/user/manual/en/accounts/tools/payment-reconciliation.md

-In complex scenarios, especially in the capital goods industry, sometimes there is no direct link between payments and invoices.
-You send invoices to your Customers and your Customer sends you block payments or payments based on some schedule that is not linked to your invoices.

-In such cases, you can use the Payment to Invoice Matching Tool.
+Reconciliation is an accounting process used to compare two sets of records to ensure the figures are in agreement and are accurate.
+It is the key process used to determine whether the money leaving an account matches the amount spent, ensuring the two values are balanced at the end of the recording period.
+In Payment Reconciliation, the invoices are matched against the payments made to the bank.
+Thus if you have many payments which are not reconciled with their respective invoices, you can use the payment reconciliation tool.

+To use Payment Reconciliation Tool go to,

-> Accounts > Tools > Payment Reconciliation
+Accounts > Tools > Payment Reconciliation

-In this tool, you can select an account (your Customer’s account) and click on “Pull Payment Entries” and it will select all un-linked Payment Entry and Sales Invoices from that Customer.

-To cancel off some payments and invoices, select the Invoices and Journal Vouchers and click on “Reconcile”.

 <img class="screenshot" alt="Payment Reconciliation" src="{{docs_base_url}}/assets/img/accounts/payment-reconcile-tool.png">

 __Step 1:__ Select the Account against whom the payments need to be reconciled.

-__Step 2:__ Mention the Voucher Type, whether it is Purchase Invoice, Sales Invoice or Payment Entry.
+__Step 2:__ Mention the Voucher Type, whether it is Purchase Invoice, Sales Invoice or Journal Entry.

-__Step 3:__ Select the Voucher Number and click on 'Get Unreconciled Entries'.
+__Step 3:__ Select the Voucher Number and click on 'Get Unreconcilled Entries'.

 * All the payment entries will be pulled into a table below.